spine-tools/Spine-Toolbox/docs/source/case_study_a5.rst

       .. image:: img/case_study_a5_model_parameters.png
             :align: center

 #.
-To specify the resolution of our temporal block, repeat the same procedure with the data below:
+Specify the resolution of our temporal block.
+Repeat the same procedure with the data below:

    .. literalinclude:: data/cs-a5-temporal_block-parameter-values.txt

 #.
-To specify the behaviour of all system nodes, repeat the same procedure with the data below, where:
+Specify the behaviour of all system nodes.
+Repeat the same procedure with the data below, where:

    a. ``demand`` represents the local inflow (negative in most cases).
    b. ``fix_node_state`` represents fixed reservoir levels (at the beginning and the end).